 The principal accounting policies adopted in the preparation of the financial statements are set out below.
 These policies have been consistently applied to all the years presented.
-During the current financial year Indue deregistered all remaining subsidiary entities.
-As these entities were not operating for the current financial year the results have been prepared at the single entity level and comparisons have been provided on the same basis.
 Indue is a for-profit entity and primarily operates in the payment services industry offering white labelled and transactional products to commercial business, government departments and financial institutions.